 - the last letter (how many names end with y?)

 - the letters anywhere in the name (how many names have the letter A or a?)

 Not only do students learn concepts about print (letter vs. word, first letter, last letter, directionality within words), but they also practice counting and are introduced to graphing.

-You can incorporate this into your arrival activities or morning meeting by using a question of the day to determine how many students have a certain letter in their name.
+You can incorporate this into your arrival activities or morning meeting by using a question of the day to practice recognize classmates’ names.
 You can use this set from my store, or make your own with chart paper or the pocket chart.

 ABC Name Chart:

 Once students become somewhat familiar with the names in the class, you can make an ABC name chart.
 Include your students in the activity so they feel a sense of ownership.
 This will encourage them to refer to the chart later in the year.
 You will likely need to break this activity up over 2-3 days.

 To make the name chart, use pocket chart cards to put the students’ names in alphabetical order by first letter only.
 You might repeatedly sing parts of the alphabet song to help the students with the task (and sneak in some great practice of this important song!)
 So you might put the A and B names up, then sing the song to help “remember” what letter comes next.
 Add any C names and repeat the song as needed.

 Once the names are in order, you can transfer them to a large piece of chart paper.
 You might want to write the first (capital) letter in one color and the remaining letters in a different color, to highlight the use of the capital letter.
 This part might be done a day after the pocket chart work, and you still might break it into two days.